 You can now save the ticket type.

-Tip: Some churches need to seat attendees into groups to limit infection risks.
-If this is your church, then we recommend that you create a ticket type for each grouping.
-We also recommend that the image you add to each ticket type has a different color, as this will allow you to distinguish which group families should sit in quickly.
+Tip: Some churches must seat attendees into groups to limit infection risks.
+If this is your church, we recommend creating a ticket type for each grouping.
+We also recommend that the image you add to each ticket type has a different color, allowing you to distinguish which group families should sit in quickly.

 Create ticket fields

-You can skip ahead to the next section if you only need the number of people attending and contact info of the person registering.
+You can skip to the next section if you only need the number of people attending and the contact info of the person registering.

-Ticket fields are great for churches that need to collect the details of all those who attend.
+Ticket fields are great for churches that must collect the details of all those attending.
 You add fields for the required info.
-By collecting the info as part of registration, you only need to scan their tickets upon arrival.
+Collecting the information as part of registration, you only need to scan their tickets upon arrival.

 Next, add a “Mobile” field type and ensure it is required; the mobile field also accepts regular phone numbers.

-Tip: If you are creating a ticket type for a children’s program, then you may want to add fields for birthday, gender, and medical info.
-The Medical info should be collected using a “Text” field type.
+Tip: If you are creating a ticket type for a children’s program, then you may want to add fields for a birthday, gender, and medical info.
+The Medical information should be collected using a “Text” field type.

-Tip: If you have multiple rooms for children, then we suggest you create a ticket type for each room, allowing you to limit numbers in each room.
+Tip: If you have multiple rooms for children, we suggest you create a ticket type for each room, allowing you to limit numbers.
 Use “… > Duplicate ticket type” in the top right of your ticket type to speed up ticket type creation.

 Testing registrations & check-in

-You will want to test creating a booking in the same way your people will, so go back to your event and click the Share button in the top right.
+You will want to test creating a booking like your people will, so go back to your event and click the Share button in the top right.

 Now, copy the link and open it in a new window.

-On the booking page, add some tickets, enter the required details, and click “Register Now.”
+Add some tickets to the booking page, enter the required details, and click “Register Now.”

 When you create an event, UCare also creates a meeting at the same time as the event.
-For testing purposes, you need to create a meeting for the event that has the start time set to the day you are testing check-in.
+For testing purposes, you need to make a meeting for the possibility that has the start time set to the day you are testing check-in.

 Once you have created the test meeting, open the event in the UCare app on your phone and tap “… > Check in” in the top right.
-If you are using a device with a larger screen then the "Event Check in" button will be to the left of the ... button.
+If you use a device with a larger screen, the “Event Check in” button will be to the left of the ... button.

-On the event check-in page, you will see a search bar with a QR code icon to the right.
+You will see a search bar on the event check-in page with a QR code icon to the right.

-If a family can’t print the tickets and can’t display them on a smartphone, then you can search for the booking by name, booking number, or phone number in the search box.
+If a family can’t print the tickets or display them on a smartphone, you can search for the booking by name, booking number, or phone number in the search box.
 But, if a family has their tickets ready, the faster option is to tap the QR code icon, which opens your camera so you can scan the tickets.

-Tip: if the screen of the attendee’s phone is too dim, you may have trouble scanning the tickets.
+Tip: If the attendee’s phone screen is too dim, you may have trouble scanning the tickets.
 In this case, ask the attendee to increase the brightness of their screen.

 Once you find the booking, you will see a list of tickets.
-Check all the tickets, but if someone who was registered isn’t attending, then uncheck their ticket.
+Check all the tickets, but if someone registered isn’t attending, uncheck their ticket.

-The first time you use the check-in page, you will need to select a meeting to add the chosen people too.
+The first time you use the check-in page, you must select a meeting to add the chosen people.
 Subsequent tickets will remember your choices to speed up the check-in process significantly.

 Once you have the correct tickets selected, tap the “Check in “button.
 At this point, you return to the check-in search screen.

 The process should now be as simple as tapping the QR code icon, scan a ticket, select all those in attendance, tap “Check in,” and repeat.
-With a little practice, you should be able to do this process in just a few seconds.
+You should be able to do this process in just a few seconds with a little practice.

 Recommendations for children

 The event check-in page has options to print name tags, but printers are an area that may cause contamination risks, so we aren’t recommending this.
-Instead, we have options to allow you to pre-print name tags, and name tags can then be located at each room for collection.
+Instead, we have options to allow you to pre-print name tags, which can be located in each room for collection.

 Printing name tags

-If you still want to print name tags upon arrival, then just ensure that you have a Check-in kiosk set up and connected to a printer.
-When you scan a ticket, the check-in page will display a list of check-in kiosks if you select to print name tags.
+If you still want to print name tags upon arrival, ensure you have a Check-in Station set up and connected to a printer.
+When you scan a ticket, the check-in page will display a list of check-in stations if you select to print name tags.
 With printing options selected, name tags will start printing a few seconds after you tap “Check in.”

 Pre-Printing name tags